Thermoelastic Damping in MEMS Gyroscopes at High Frequencies: Results

 where $\alpha_0$, $\alpha_1$ and $\alpha_2$ are positive fit parameters and $T_{RT}=\SI{25}{\degreeCelsius}$.
 The thermal conductivity $\kappa$ of silicon tends to decrease with $1/T_0$ in our temperature range \cite{mcconnell_thermal_2005}.
 To mimic this behavior, we choose the fit function for $\kappa(T_0)$ in analogy to \cite{prakash_thermal_1978} as

 where $\kappa_0$ and $\kappa_1$ are positive fit parameters and $T_{low}=\SI{-21}{\degreeCelsius}$ is the lowest measured temperature.
 The material parameters were estimated from least-square fits.
 For that purpose, mode $b$ was excluded, as it showed irregular behavior.
 The measured quality factor of mode $b$ was three times larger for the device that was measured over temperature than for the device that was measured over pressure, as can be seen from Fig.~\ref{fig:QoverT}~(b) and Fig.~\ref{fig:Qoverp}~(b).
 The devices are nominally identical and one would expect similar quality factors, as was the case for all other modes.
 Furthermore, the quality factor measurement of mode $b$ showed a clear outlier over temperature, as seen in Fig.~\ref{fig:invQoverT}~(b) and Fig.~\ref{fig:QoverT}~(b) at \SI{114}{\degreeCelsius}.
+We performed a measurement of mode $b$ at {\SI{e-3}{\milli\bar}} and {\SI{25}{\degreeCelsius}} on a third device and obtained a quality factor of $27000\pm1000$.
+This is closer to the value of $23000\pm1200$ in Fig.~\ref{fig:QoverT}~(b).
+Although we can not explain this peculiarity, we expect it to not be related to thermoelastic damping.

 In order to estimate the five unknown parameters $\alpha_0$, $\alpha_1$, $\alpha_2$, $\kappa_0$ and $\kappa_1$, we proceeded as follows: As a first estimate, we assumed the $\alpha(T_0)$ of monocrystalline silicon according to \cite{okada_precise_1984}, which is shown as the blue dashed line in Fig.~\ref{fig:materialparamsoverT}.